 I could keep going and going and going with more examples… but I think you get the idea.

-The point is that just because you don’t have a BIG goal, doesn’t mean you still can’t set goals for yourself on a regular basis.
+Just because you don’t have a BIG goal doesn’t mean you still can’t set goals for yourself on a regular basis.

 Your life and your days can still have purpose and meaning without the addition of BIG goals… I promise!

 And if you DO have big goals?